GoogleChrome/CertificateTransparency/log_states.md

 should be no still-valid certificates relying on SCTs from this log.

-SCTs from `Rejected` CT logs do not contribute in any way towards CT Compliance and should not be embedded in new certificates or delivered via OCSP or TLS.
+SCTs from `Rejected` CT logs do not contribute in any way towards CT Compliance and should not be embedded in new certificates or delivered via TLS.

 Though `Rejected` CT logs are not included in Chrome's published [CT log lists](log_lists.md), they are tracked internally to ensure that keys are not